The library provides access to over 200,000 eBooks.

 - If the file is a PDF, open the book from your downloads.

-- If it is a ACSM, you will need to use Adobe Digital Editions.
-Simply drag and drop the ACSM file into your Adobe Digital Editions 'library'.
+- If it is an ACSM, you will need to open the file in the Adobe Digital Editions application.

-After the download time has expired (1 to 3 days), the file will no longer open, and you'll need to access and download the book again, or read it online.
+After the download period has expired, the file will no longer open, and you'll need to access and download the book again, or read it online.

 It says I’m in a queue, what does this mean?